 Even though the first clean nose carabiner (Wild Country Helium) hit the market in 2004, the reason this hasn’t caught on everywhere is partly because each clean nose design is patented.
 This means each manufacturer has to come up with their own innovative way to create a keylock carabiner.
 Not only is the research and testing process costly and time consuming, but often the result is hard to produce, requiring incredibly tight tolerances.

-All the clean nose wiregate carabiners available today are absolutely premium carabiners.
+All the clean nose wiregate carabiners available today are the cream of the crop in terms of craftsmanship.
 Out of the 30+ brands that offer carabiners, only 7 brands have the skills and ability to design and make them.

-This subset of keylock wiregate carabiners are the cream of the crop.
+Choosing a best is hard because they are ALL premium carabiners.
 At this level it comes down to tiny preferences, like gate action, size, weight, and price — and we’ll discuss all these factors below.

 Gate Actions